Cecilia8989/pands-project/README.md

 # select a seaborn style
 sns.set_style("dark")
 ```
-The code then creates a bar chart using the [plot() function [21]](https://www.shanelynn.ie/bar-plots-in-python-using-pandas-dataframes/)of the 'class_averages' dataset.
-The 'kind' parameter is set to 'bar' to specify that a bar chart should be created.
-The 'alpha' parameter is set to 0.7 to adjust the transparency of the bars.
+The code then creates a bar chart using the [plot() function [24]](https://www.shanelynn.ie/bar-plots-in-python-using-pandas-dataframes/)of the *class_averages* variable.
+The *kind* parameter is set to *bar* to specify that a bar chart should be created.
+The *alpha* parameter is set to 0.7 to adjust the transparency of the bars.
 Finally, title and label name is defined.
 ```python
 # Create the bar chart